Behold, the whole roasted cauliflower.

 - Cooked quinoa*

-Remove from oven and enjoy as is or garnish with desired sauces and sides.
+- Remove from oven and let cauliflower rest in pan for 5-10 minutes to continue softening the core, if needed.
+Enjoy as is or garnish with desired sauces and sides.
 We went for quinoa cooked with curry powder.

 *If opting for curry powder, use this DIY Curry Blend or store-bought.